stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-This formula offers an alternative to matrix or quaternion rotations and may be more efficient in certain use-cases.
+This algorithm offers an alternative to matrix or quaternion rotations and may be more efficient in certain use-cases.
-If we ever get round to performance analysis we may decide to replace this code with quaternions later for this scenario.

 ### Integration